 As we know, executive functioning skills do not fully develop until early adulthood.
 This is because the cognitive functioning center of the brain in the frontal lobe continues to develop into the twenties.
 You can probably think about specific incidents during your young adult years where impulse control, prioritization, planning, inhibition, and other executive functioning skills were not at their prime.
 You may have made some inappropriate or unwise decisions during those years.

-Our children are developing these skills and won’t fully be developed until much later, so it is natural to see issues with impulsivity, foresight, cognitive flexibility and other skills that are inappropriate.
 To help children develop these skills on an age-appropriate level, however allows kids to have the working memory for classroom lessons, the impulse control for safety and homework completion, and the self-monitoring skills to not interrupt.
 All of these skills and abilities take practice, modeling from adults, and repetition.

 When children are given opportunities to practice stopping and thinking before their actions, they have that chance to develop these skills effectively participate in occupations such as learning, self-care, social participation, and within safe environment.